Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Homodyne detection

 \subsection{Gaussian approximation}

-We begin with brief discussion of the homodyne measurement setup schematically depicted in Fig.~\ref{fig:homodyne}.
-To this end, we assume that the beam splitter is unbalanced and its scattering matrix is chosen to be a real-valued rotation matrix with the transmission and reflection amplitudes, $t$ and $r$, given by
+We begin with a brief discussion of the homodyne measurement setup schematically depicted in Fig.~\ref{fig:homodyne}.
+To this end, we assume that the beam spitter is unbalanced and its scattering matrix is chosen to be a real-valued rotation matrix with the transmission and reflection amplitudes, $t$ and $r$, given by

 Then the input coherent states of the signal mode and the local oscillator are transformed into the output coherent states as follows

 so that the joint probability of $m_1$ and $m_2$ photon counts for the photodetectors $D_1$ and $D_2$ can be computed from the well-known Kelley-Kleiner formula~\cite{Kelley:pr:1964} (see also Ref.~\cite{Vogel:pra:1993}):